 Image source:

-Annually, Canada produces approximately 93.5 million hectolitres of milk.
-This substantial volume highlights Canada's efficient dairy infrastructure, playing a pivotal role in the global dairy supply chain.
+Canada produces approximately 93.5 million hectolitres of milk annually, reflecting the country's efficient and robust dairy infrastructure.
+This output underlines Canada's critical role in the global dairy supply chain.

-Each year, Canada processes about 92 million hectolitres of milk, transforming it into a range of dairy products for both domestic use and international distribution.
+Milk Processing Volume: Annually, Canada processes around 92 million hectolitres of milk, transforming it into various dairy products for local and international markets.

 Key Dairy Enterprises